 Master of Arts in East-West Studies

-The Master of Arts in East-West Studies is a two-year program at Creighton University designed to provide a strong cross-cultural framework through interdisciplinary application and international collaboration.
-It prepare students to assume global leadership positions in four areas (tracks):
+The Master of Arts in East-West Studies (EWS) is a two-year interdisciplinary program led by faculty from across Creighton University and designed to provide students with a strong cross-cultural framework and unique international opportunities for professional development.

-Graduates will possess a solid theoretical foundation in East-West studies, strong comparative reasoning and international communication skills reinforced by experience, and a resulting proficiency in multicultural awareness and professionalism with which to use proactively for engaging in eastern-western dialogues, pursuing further study or marketing towards international and domestic employers.
+Graduates will possess a solid foundation in comparative studies, strong international communication skills reinforced by experience, and a proficiency in transcultural awareness with which to use in pursuing a career or post-graduate opportunities in the U.S. and abroad.

 The East-West Studies program provides students with a strong cross-cultural framework and unique international opportunities for professional development.
 Led by internationally-renowned faculty, the program comparatively explores and examines various aspects of Eastern and Western culture, with a particular focus on business administration, law & conflict resolution, energy technology, and the arts, philosophy and literature.
 As a bridge connecting students and collaborating with institutions from around the world, the program fosters a respect of the dignity of all human persons and is committed to the academic and professional excellence of its students.